lzy2022/EC530FINAL/README.md

     - DB
       Contains the data base file of the back-end application.
 Managing users' info, device info and all chat messages.

+#### Sound2Text_Sever
+This RESTful API is designed and powered uing google cloud sever.
+When posting http request with speech file, please encode the speech file as '.wav' with sample rate = 16000Hz and single track.
+Client application would activate local mic and upload a .wav file to this sever and recieve the converted text string.

+    - main.py
+          main.py contains the main function of the API.
+This file is used to launch the back-end server
+    - app.yaml
+          Config info for google cloud sever
+    - requirements.txt
+          Config info for google cloud sever
+    - This_is_a_test.wav
+          A test speech file
+    - API_test.py
+          A test session

 ## Setting up Back-end Sever
-This project is designed for google cloud.
-To set up the sever, just run the following line in the Code folder:
+The back end severs are designed for google cloud.
+To set up the severs (Both database & sound2text), just run the following line in the Code folder (EC530FINAL/Sever/Code/ or EC530FINAL/Sound2Text_Sever/Code/):
         gcloud app deploy

 The google cloud sever should have the following APIs enabled: